allegro/blog/_posts/2021-08-17-refactoring-opbox-search.md

 ## Into the technical analysis

-So by this point we learned what functional requirements are and identified the issues we have with the current solution.
+So by this point we learned what the functional requirements are and identified the issues we have with the current solution.
 We also outlined refactoring expectations, hence we could start laying down the conceptual foundation of a new solution.
 We began by asking ourselves a few questions that could help us formalize our technical end goals.